Bricktech2000/Notes/notes/stock market.md

 ### Technical Analysis

-technical analysis uses data on past movements in stock price and overall market sentiment in an attempt to predict the future change in a stock's price &mdash; The Motley Fool. technical analysis is generally used by short-term day traders and swing traders. it is the stereotypical trading strategy, with fast-paced candlestick charts over five and a half monitors
+technical analysis uses data on past movements in stock price and overall market sentiment in an attempt to predict the future change in a stock's price --- The Motley Fool. technical analysis is generally used by short-term day traders and swing traders. it is the stereotypical trading strategy, with fast-paced candlestick charts over five and a half monitors

 ### Behavioral Analysis